Mouseworld-Lab/NDT-Prototype/README.md

-# First prototype of Network Digital Twin (NDT) including the Edge
+# First prototype of an integrated Network Digital Twin (NDT) including the Edge

 The technical features of the Demo deployment can be found in this repository.
 For this use case, the scenario is deployed on a container infrastructure using Kubernetes as the management tool.

-To emulate the behavioral aspects of the transport network equipment, KNE (Kubernetes Network Emulator by OpenConfig) has been used.
+To emulate the behavioral aspects of the transport and core network environment, KNE (Kubernetes Network Emulator by OpenConfig) has been used.
 Link-Layer Secure connectivity for Microservice platforms (L2S-M) is used to emulate the network edge.

 # Table of Contents